shichao-an/notes/docs/gopl/ch2.md

 A named type provides notational convenience if it helps avoid writing out complex types over and over again.
 The advantage is small when the underlying type is simple like `float64`, but big for complicated types (detailed when discussing [structs](ch4.md#structs)).

 Named types also make it possible to define new behaviors for values of the type.
-These behaviors are expressed as a set of functions associated with the type, called the type’s **methods**.
+These behaviors are expressed as a set of functions associated with the type, called the type's **methods**.
 Methods are discussed in [Chapter 6](ch6.md).
 The following example of the `String` method gives a taste the mechanism.

-The declaration below, in which the `Celsius` parameter `c` appears before the function name, associates with the `Celsius` type a method named `String` that returns `c`’s numeric value followed by `°C`:
+The declaration below, in which the `Celsius` parameter `c` appears before the function name, associates with the `Celsius` type a method named `String` that returns `c`'s numeric value followed by `°C`:

 ```go
 func (c Celsius) String() string { return fmt.Sprintf("%g°C", c) }